RichardsGroup/LSST_training/README.md

 #### Finished:
 - Compiled a catalog of quasars, a catalog of galaxy and a catalog of non-AGN (not 100% pure) variables using DR16
+- Merged in ~1k high redshift QSOs (not only in S82) provided by Feige Wang
 - Collected SDSS light curves for objects found above (SDSS photometry + DCR)
 - Merged in available SpIES (~90 degree^2) MIR detections for all objects
-- Cross-matched with UKIDSS photometry and morphology.
+- Cross-matched with UKIDSS photometry and morphology with data collected by Matthew Temple.
 - Merged in Gaia DR2 proper motion measurement for for all objects (if matched)
 - Merged in GALEX nuv and fuv photometry for all objects (if matched)
 - Wrote a module containing convenience functions to access and explore the training data